 - The District utilizes in-house maintenance reporting software and telephone reporting for irrigation and other plumbing problems; this allows the District to fix leaks and breaks in a timely matter in order to reduce water waste. - The District utilizes the iCentral Irrigation Control System at all parks with advanced irrigation principles in all new development.
 The District has approximately 10,000 irrigation heads controlled by an internet weather-based "iCentral Control" System.
 These controllers monitor the weather in real time via the internet and adjust watering times and volumes accordingly.
 If it rains or the humidity is high enough, these controllers will simply shut the irrigation system off altogether. - The District performs annual field refurbishments and turf establishment periods, mostly at sports fields.
 The athletic fields are well-used, to the point that our fields annually require 6-8 weeks of down time for "field refurbishment".
+During Fiscal Year 2019-2020, additional weeks (thus additional watering) were added due to restricted field use because of COVID-19.
 During field refurbishment, the fields are fenced and reseeded in an effort to restore the worn out turf.
 The reseeding requires daytime watering, especially during intensely hot weather, so that the newly germinated seedlings do not wither and die in the hot sun.
 Once the turf establishes a sufficient root structure, the daytime watering is curtailed and eventually eliminated. - In 2015, the District added an Irrigation Technician to its field staff.
 The Irrigation Technician's primary duty is to investigate and develop new methods and/or improvements to existing methods that result in effective management and conservation strategies of limited water resources.
 The Irrigation Technician is also tasked with educating and sharing these methods with other District staff.